raspberrypi/documentation/configuration/config-txt.md

 #### sdtv_mode

-Defines the TV standard used for composite video output over the yellow RCA jack (default=0).
+Defines the TV standard used for composite video output over the yellow RCA jack; the default value is 0.

 | sdtv_mode | result |
 | --- | --- |